g33k247/Using-IPTables/README.md

 Supporting files for v1 of my Using iptables Lab Exercises.

 # description
-This tool was inspired by and borrowed heavily from the PIVOT Challenges, specifically the work of Wilington University (Eric Arnoth).
+This tool was inspired by and borrowed heavily from the PIVOT Challenges, specifically the work of Wilmington University (Eric Arnoth).

 # contents
 Files included as part of the repository: